code-samurai777/8-bit-ALU-in-Verilog/README.md

 This project implements an **8-bit Arithmetic Logic Unit (ALU)** in Verilog.
 It has a modular design, with separate modules for arithmetic, logic, shift operations, and control.
 It includes a **control unit** to emulate CPU-style operation selection.

-The ALU supports:
+-The ALU supports:

-Arithmetic operations: add, subtract, increment, decrement
+ - Arithmetic operations: add, subtract, increment, decrement

-Logical operations: AND, OR, XOR, NOT
+ - Logical operations: AND, OR, XOR, NOT

-Shift operations: logical and arithmetic shifts
+ - Shift operations: logical and arithmetic shifts

-Status flags: Zero, Carry, Overflow, Negative
+ - Status flags: Zero, Carry, Overflow, Negative

 A testbench runs all operations and generates waveform outputs for verification.

-Tools used:
+-Tools used:

-EDA Playground – for writing and simulating Verilog code
+ - EDA Playground – for writing and simulating Verilog code

-Icarus Verilog – Verilog compiler and simulator
+ - Icarus Verilog – Verilog compiler and simulator

-GTKWave – waveform visualization
+ - GTKWave – waveform visualization

 The project also includes block diagrams and an opcode table for reference.